 A survey of 274 participants reveals both a high level of Safe Communication Climate (PSCC) in face-to-face meetings and greater frequency of face-to-face meetings have a positive effect on online interactions in hybrid collaborative teams.
 The combination of high PSCC and high frequency of FtF meetings also increased the willingness to communicate online, but high PSCC was the stronger predictor of future online communication.
 Findings from this project have important implications for encouraging frequency of meetings and establishing a psychologically safe communication climate in hybrid collaborative teams.

 In this project I explored the relationship between psychological needs of users and media preferences for informal communication.
 This quantitative study of 342 employees reveals one’s Organizational-based Self Esteem (OBSE) affects both the frequency of information communication the individual has with others in the organization, as well as what communication media he/she prefers for communicating with others.

 Zhao, X. (2009).
 Informal communication networks.
 In M. Allen (Ed.).
 Business and professional communication.
 Milwaukee, WI: Clark Graphics.

-Zhao, X., Lampe, C., & Ellison, N. (to appear).
+Zhao, X., Lampe, C., & Ellison, N. (2016).
 The social media ecology: User perceptions, strategies and challenges.
 To appear in Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI’16).

 Zhao, X. & Lindley, S. (2014).
 Curation through use: Understanding the personal value of social media.
 In Proceedings of the 2014 SIGCHI conference on Human Factors in computing systems (CHI 2014), 2431-2440. [paper]